Creating and Supporting a Sustainable Campus

 Issues of sustainability, energy, and carbon footprint are addressed in every substantial project conducted by Facilities, from new construction to renovations and maintenance.
 The sustainability measures we undertake range from steam trap replacements and more efficient lighting to the incorporation of whole building automation.
 Each measure helps us reduce overall energy consumption, which is tracked on an annual basis.

 All new construction and major renovation projects at MIT must earn or exceed LEED Gold certification.
-To date, ten MIT buildings have received LEED Gold certification, and two have received LEED Platinum certification.
+To date, nine MIT buildings have received LEED Gold certification, and two have received LEED Platinum certification.
 (LEED -- Leadership in Energy and Environmental Design -- is the nationally accepted benchmark for the design, construction, and operation of high-performance green buildings.)

 For existing buildings, MITís proactive Capital Renewal program is engaged in continuous renewal and renovation projects that promote energy efficiency while ensuring that the campus will support the communityís broad spectrum of educational, research, and student life activities.